 Depending on the season and time of day, the waves will be more or less suited to your level but the instructors will be there to guide you to have the best experience!
 Especially if it’s your first time.

-Swimming at Port Vieux beach
+Enjoy a little swim at the Port Vieux beach

 For those who prefer to laze around, I suggest the Vieux Port beach, my favourite beach in Biarritz.
 It is very small and can get crowded if you visit Biarritz in the middle of summer but what a pleasure to swim in this small bay.
 You can then either stay here and have an aperitif at one of the addresses suggested below or go to the Côte des Basques for a drink there.

-Enjoy a drink with an ocean and sunset view
+Have a drink with an ocean and sunset view

 If the weather is good, I encourage you to enjoy the ocean and sunset view from one of the trendy bars on the coast.